Quantum Dynamics of Vibrationally-Assisted Electron Transfer beyond Condon approximation in the Ligand-Receptor Complex: Results and Discussion

-Moreover, a narrow, moderately coupled mode (structured bath) can \emph{extend} coherence and \emph{bias} final populations—useful for facilitating ET toward the acceptor state in ACE2 when \(\Delta\) is not extremely small.
-The Off-diagonal coupling (\(L=\gamma_E\sigma_x\)) exploits the \(g_1\) channel most efficiently, leading to robust early-time transfer and near-equipartition steady states; diagonal coupling (\(L=\gamma_E\sigma_z\)) needs larger \(\Delta\) to harvest the same memory for net acceptor gain.
-Compared with the non-Markovian Ohmic case (Fig.~\ref{fig:3}), the structured bath (Fig.~\ref{fig:4}) turns environmental memory from a passive damper into an \emph{active control knob}: it amplifies early coherence (via \(g_1\)), shapes late-time populations (via geometry-dependent competition with \(g_0\)), and thereby \emph{facilitates} ACE2–Spike electron transfer in regimes where purely Ohmic memory would yield weaker and more donor-biased outcomes.

-\textbf{Figure \ref{fig:5} (a,b)} Population dynamics: \textbf{(a)} non-Markovian \emph{structured} bath with \(\gamma=0\) (no Spike coupling) vs (b) \emph{closed} system with \(\gamma=0.1\) (Spike coupled) but no bath.
-Panel \textbf{(a)} includes a \emph{structured}, non-Markovian environment and uses the NMSSE; panel \textbf{(b)} removes the environment entirely (\(\gamma_E=\alpha=0\)), leaving purely unitary dynamics with a finite Spike coupling \(\gamma\).
-Strikingly, (a) shows noticeable population motion (orange, \(L=\sigma_x\)) and weak beats, despite \(\gamma=0\); (b) remains pinned at donor \(\approx 1\) even though \(\gamma=0.1\).

-The NMSSE evolves the state with three ingredients: where the memory integral furnishes two effective contributions:
+Thus, the structured bath converts environmental memory from a mostly dissipative influence into a dynamical control mechanism that can transiently enhance coherent population exchange.
+The effect is strongest when the coupling operator directly modulates the tunneling pathway, as in the off-diagonal non-Condon case.
+These results show that spectral structure, coupling geometry, and electronic tunneling strength jointly determine whether environmental memory acts mainly as a damper, a source of coherent feedback, or a transient vibrational gate in a generic ligand--receptor electron-transfer model.

+\textbf{Figure~\ref{fig:5}(a,b)} compares two limiting cases in the generic ligand--receptor model: \textbf{(a)} a structured non-Markovian bath with no explicit ligand-mode coupling, \(\gamma=0\), and \textbf{(b)} a closed system with finite vibronic coupling, \(\gamma=0.1\), but no environmental bath.
+Panel~\textbf{(a)} includes an oscillatory structured environment and is propagated with the NMSSE, whereas panel~\textbf{(b)} removes the environment entirely by setting \(\gamma_E=\alpha=0\), leaving purely unitary Schr\"odinger dynamics.
+The comparison shows that structured environmental memory alone can generate visible population motion in the off-diagonal channel, while finite vibronic coupling alone does not necessarily lead to appreciable transfer when the donor--acceptor bias is large and the bare tunneling \(\Delta\) is very small.